How does Reset This PC work in Windows 10?

 It is not hard to see that command prompt factory reset Windows 10 is not an ideal way to solve system problem, because you will lose all your installed software and games.
 In case Windows 10 system issues that may occur in the future, you should create a full system backup while everything runs great.

 In order to get all latest files and programs in the backup, you can set up a scheduled backup task to automatically backup your system on a regular basis.
 Would that require a very large backup disk?
-No, if you use free backup software like AOMEI Backupper.
+The answer would be “no” if you use free backup software like AOMEI Backupper.

 Step 1.
 Go to Download Center or click the button below to download and install AOMEI Backupper Standard on your computer.